ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 | KV_MODE | Key-value parsing | KV_MODE = json |

 ### Challenge / Question
-At the end of this portion of the lab, a question asked me to determine how many Python scripts were present in the ~/Downloads/scripts directory.
-Since I already knew the target location, I navigated directly to it by running: `cd Downloads/scripts.
+At the end of this task (task 4) of the lab, I was presented with a few questions that quizzed me on stanzas and configuration files.

 <p align="left">
   <img src="images/lab02-splunk-data-manipulation-figure03.png?raw=true&v=2"